Frownsum/rusty-chess-engine/readme.md

 I decided to use cutechess for the GUI for now.
 Maybe I'll make my own later, but it seemed like a good way to start and compiled easily.

+Getting the bongcloud opening working was chosen for the inital work because it's simple and as long as the engine is white it's not preventable

 ### Goals

-* [ ] Write code that can submit 1 a4 ...
+* [*] Write code that can submit 1 a4 ...
 2 a2 to a UCI compatible GUI.
 * [ ] Write a random move chess engine.
 * [ ] Write a chess engine that only strives to naively get to a good scoring position
 * [ ] Use the score evaluation to write minimax